Helpful resources for parents during their student's transition year.

 Confidentiality is essential to the process of counseling for your student.
 Counselors are required to adhere to the ethical standards of their profession.
 They are required to adhere to state and federal laws relating to confidentiality.
 These standards prevent us from speaking with concerned parents about their students contact with Counseling Services unless we have the student’s written consent.

 Please contact Annie Ferrera if you have any questions.
-512-331-5032 or email@example.com
+512-313-5032 or firstname.lastname@example.org

 Please feel free to select the links below to familiarize yourself with the helpful services and activities that you and your students will be involved with or will utilize.

-*Used by permission from Abilene Christian University’s Counseling Center
+*Adapted with permission from Abilene Christian University’s Counseling Center